initshdb/explorations/apache-httpd/enable-http2.md

 - To create self-signed certs, run the below command on a unix bash - on windows you can use open `git-bash.exe` that comes installed with git and also has openssl tools bundled into it, OR you can download [CYGWIN tools](https://www.ssl.com/how-to/install-openssl-on-windows-with-cygwin/) to emulate unix commands)

   ```
-  openssl req -x509 -nodes -days 365 -newkey rsa:2048 -keyout /c/Users/<location>/Apache24/certs/server.key -out /c/Users/<location>/Apache24/certs/server.crt
+  openssl req -x509 -nodes -days 365 -newkey rsa:2048 -keyout /c/Users/<location>/Apache24/conf/server.key -out /c/Users/<location>/Apache24/conf/server.crt
   ```
+   `C:\Users\<location>\Apache24` here is the root directory `${SRVROOT}` for the apache server.
-   This will prompt you to enter some details, fill them appropriately.
+   Executing the `openssl` command will prompt you to enter some details, fill them appropriately.
 The `Common Name (e.g. server FQDN or YOUR name)` is ideally the domain name/IP with which you access the webpage, but for development purpose we keep it as `localhost`
    ```
    Country Name (2 letter code) [AU]:IN
    State or Province Name (full name) [Some-State]:Maharashtra